prismamedia/ts-amqp-client/README.md

 ## Prerequisites

-This module requires Node 8.9 (the latest LTS) and a connection to an AMQP broker
+This module requires Node 14 and a connection to an AMQP broker

 ## Installation